-From an architect’s perspective
+A current architect’s perspective

-“I think Ross realized he was introducing a new populace to the game of golf and felt a responsibility to use his work to teach the game in a balanced manner and examine a player’s ability to hit a broad spectrum of shots.
-His use of bunkers to direct a player to the proper line of play and or suggest a shape of shot spoke to the player abilities.
+I think Ross realized he was introducing a new populace to the game of golf and felt a responsibility to use his work to teach the game in a balanced manner and examine a player’s ability to hit a broad spectrum of shots.
+He used bunkers to direct a player to the proper line of play and/or suggest a shape of shot.
 Ross didn’t force the player around the course, he gave them multiple options and let them choose.
-Many times the shortest route was fraught with danger but the longer route was more visible and comfortable.
+Many times the shortest route was fraught with danger while the longer route was more visible and comfortable.
 The approach from each would present a different requirement and difficulty.
-There are certainly cases such as the Volcano par 3’s where he required one dominant shot type to reach the green—an aerial approach in this case.
+There are certainly cases, such as the “Volcano” par 3s, where he required one dominant shot type to reach the green—an aerial approach in this case.

-Pinehurst No 2, Seminole Golf Club (FL), Oakland Hills C.C.
-(MI), Oak Hill C.C.
-(NY), Inverness (OH), East Lake Golf Club (GA), Beverly C.C.
-(IL), Holston Hills C.C.
-(TN), Essex C.C.
-(MA), Carolina G & C.C.
-(NC), Sedgefield C.C.
-(NC), Mid Pines (NC), Pine Needles (NC), Scioto C.C.
-(OH), Aronimink (PA), Gulph Mills C.C.
-(PA), Wannamoisett C.C.
-(RI), Exmoor C.C.
-(IL), Old Elm Club (IL), Augusta C.C.
-(GA), Brookside C.C.
-(OH), Franklin Hills C.C.
-(MI), White Bear Yacht (MN), Interlachen (MN), Whippoorwill Country Club (MA), Monroe Golf Club (NY), Roaring Gap Golf Club (NC)
+Pinehurst No. 2 (NC), Seminole Golf Club (FL), Oakland Hills Country Club (MI), Oak Hill Country Club (NY), Inverness Club (OH), East Lake Golf Club (GA), Beverly Country Club (IL), Holston Hills Country Club (TN), Essex County Club (MA), Carolina Golf and Country Club (NC), Sedgefield Country Club (NC), Mid Pines Inn and Golf Club (NC), Pine Needles Lodge and Golf Club (NC), Scioto Country Club (OH), Aronimink Golf Club (PA), Gulph Mills Country Club (PA), Wannamoisett Country Club (RI), Exmoor Country Club (IL), Old Elm Club (IL), Augusta Country Club (GA), Brookside Country Club (OH), Franklin Hills Country Club (MI), White Bear Yacht Club (MN), Interlachen Country Club (MN), Whippoorwill Country Club (MA), Monroe Golf Club (NY), Roaring Gap Club (NC)

 Courses open to the public